9650ro85hit/9650ro85hit/README.md

 - 👀 I’m interested in web developer
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on students
-- 📫 How to reach me at google
+- 📫 How to reach at google

 <!---
 9650ro85hit/9650ro85hit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.